-Several years ago Marcia Blenko, Michael Mankins, and Paul Rogers (all Bain consultants) wrote a book wrote a book called Decide & Deliver – 5 Steps to Breakthrough Performance in Your Organization.
+Several years ago Marcia Blenko, Michael Mankins, and Paul Rogers (all Bain consultants) wrote a book called Decide & Deliver – 5 Steps to Breakthrough Performance in Your Organization.
 Recently, they converted it into a white paper.
 Since their research provides important clues for improving decision making, I’d like to summarize it today and tomorrow.
 I hope it will encourage you to read more – it’s useful stuff.

 Step 1 – Score Your Organization.
 Most of us don’t give our organizations a grade for the quality of our decisions.
 But we rate ourselves on most everything else, so why not decision making?
 The authors suggest a broad survey of managers and employees, followed by face-to-face interviews.
 Ask four basic questions: